Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 Field sets

-The admin field sets are configured in Settings > Field Sets.
+Field sets are configured in Settings > Field Sets.

 Default field sets:

-For example, the admin-only field HKP Notes is in the Registration Admin field set and is used by the registrar to capture special requests for the housekeeping team.
+For example, the admin-only field HKP Notes is in the Registration admin field set and is used by the registrar to capture special requests for the housekeeping team.

 This field is associated with a registration and appears on the edit registration page.